AI Assisted analysis is here. Discover the latest updates! Check Now

 2. Determine the real cause of the problem by observing user behavior

-Observation of users’ behavior allows us to see whether users get to those places on our website that we want them to, whether they are lost or have problems with filling the form or noticing CTA.
+Observation of usage behavior allows us to see whether users get to those places on our website that we want them to, whether they are lost or have problems with filling the form or noticing CTA.

 3. Analyze feedback from users collected in conversations, emails, CRM or social media.